leobel96/LambdaBooth/README.md

 4. The background of the photo is changed with a random background taken from a folder provided by the user using chromakey technique (CHROMAKEY).
 5. An overlay image (frame, watermark, logo, ...), with the same dimensions of the photo, is put on the photo (OVERLAY).
 6. The final photo is uploaded to a Google Photos album chosen by the user (UPLOAD).
+7. The final photo is also printed (PRINTING).

 The user can switch on/off every function of the six provided without any issue from the "enable/disable features" menu in the file "LambdaBooth.py":
 ```